As a politician, can you mourn the climate during a debate?

 Shared concerns, shared approach?

 Van Raan is now a few months further in the search for his tool for change.
 He conducted what he calls a few ‘generation talks’ with older and younger people and organized a group talk with fellow MPs, also from the right wing.
-Van Raan does not say anything about this, because of the agreed confidentiality, but that conversation did not only result in mutual understanding and rapprochement.
-The PvdD Member of Parliament caught himself assuming that shared concerns about the future would lead to a shared vision and approach.
+Van Raan does not say anything regarding this, because of the agreed confidentiality, but that conversation did not only result in mutual understanding and rapprochement.
+The PvdD Member of Parliament caught himself assuming that shared concerns regarding the future would lead to a shared vision and approach.
 “Where you both feel the pain, you start hoping that someone else will think the same and will accept your motions.
 But that doesn’t have to be the case, I’ve noticed.
 And you may even understand that.”

 So you don’t necessarily come closer together if you better understand each other’s opposing course?
 “That is the question.
 I’m still looking for that.
 Where you are building a coalition, because you want to govern together or are working on a bill, it can be very helpful to understand each other’s deepest motives or fears.
 Where cooperation is ideologically too far apart, you might be better off spending your time differently.”
 Perhaps he should look for the key to unity in a shared love of nature, he muses, or in parental love.
 Also powerful and universal motives.
 “It is a development story,” concludes Van Raan.
 “I will keep looking for now.
 But if another solution presents itself, that is of course also good.”